-Queen Elizabeth’s was awarded Ofsted’s highest grading of ‘outstanding’ in January 2008.
-The School now has five consecutive inspection gradings at the highest level.
+Queen Elizabeth’s was awarded Ofsted’s highest grading of ‘outstanding’ following an inspection in May 2022.
+The School now has six consecutive inspection gradings at the highest level.

 The team of inspectors rated the School as ‘outstanding’ in all five of Ofsted’s categories, namely: the quality of education; behaviour and attitudes; personal development; leadership and management, and Sixth Form provision.

 Their report is a clear endorsement of the School, the quality of the education provided and the direction in which it is heading.